Skip to content

 The process is like creating a neighbourhood plan so you can use the preparing a neighbourhood plan toolkit to guide you through the process.

-Locality Neighbourhood Planning has a neighbourhood development orders toolkit for creating a Neighbourhood Development Order and details of any funding support.
+Locality Neighbourhood Planning has a neighbourhood development orders toolkit for creating a Neighbourhood Development Order.
 We have produced a simple guide for the stages in the plan making process.
 Our content and policies page covers neighbourhood policy writing.